 Council Tax and business rates recovery procedure policy

-A failure to maximise collection of Council Tax and business rates will potentially put council services at risk and increase the likelihood that council taxpayers and ratepayers who do pay on time will have to subsidise non payers through future increases in the level of Council Tax.
+A failure to maximise collection of Council Tax and business rates will potentially put council services at risk and increase the likelihood that council taxpayers and ratepayers who do pay on time will have to subsidise non payers through future increases in the level of council tax.

-The council will ensure processes are in place to ensure that due regard is given to this group of taxpayers’ and ratepayers.
+We will ensure processes are in place to ensure that due regard is given to this group of taxpayers’ and ratepayers.
 A person may be considered vulnerable in the following circumstances.
 The list is not exhaustive and each case will be decided on its own merits:

-- The person is elderly
+- the person is elderly

-- The person is seriously ill or mentally or physically disabled
+- the person is seriously ill or mentally or physically disabled

-- The person has communication or learning difficulties
+- the person has communication or learning difficulties

-- The person has young children and where there is severe deprivation
+- the person has young children and where there is severe deprivation

-- The person has recently experienced a recent marital break up
+- the person has recently experienced a recent marital break up

-- The person has recently been bereaved or made unemployed
+- the person has recently been bereaved or made unemployed

 Falling into one of these categories does not automatically mean that recovery action is not appropriate.
 We will make individual decisions based upon the individual circumstances of the taxpayer or ratepayer to identify if recovery action is appropriate and, if so, what action to take.